stollander33/docs/docs/users/user_guide.md

 **3 - Upgrade your RAPyDo controller**

-`rapydo install auto`
+`rapydo install `

-By setting the *auto* flag,  RAPyDo will understand by itself which version is required by YOUR_PROJECT.
+By default, the install command will understand by itself which version is required by YOUR_PROJECT.
+Otherwise you can specify a specific version with `rapydo install version`

 **4 - Reinitialize your project**